wessenstam/NHT-EMEA/groupfoundation/foundation.rst

 .. figure:: images/6.png

-Close the Foundation VM console.
+.. raw:: html

+  <strong><font color="red">Close the Foundation VM console.
+You will use the browser in your Citrix XenDesktop session for the remainder of the lab.</font></strong>

 Running Foundation
 ++++++++++++++++++